Heleonix/heleonix/README.md

 classes with "format", "parse", getDictionary(dictionaryName, keyName, ...args), getConfig(...) functions.

-### TASKS
+### ACTIONS

-have "run" function and any number of properties. have getConfig(name, key) function.
+have "execute" function and an object with all passed properties have getConfig(name, key) function.
 Can inject services.

 ### PROVIDERS

-Provide dictionary definitions, component definitions, style definitions, theme definitions, configs definitions.
+Provide dictionary definitions, component definitions, style definitions, theme definitions, configs definitions (in yhis case a config to fetch other configs needs to be available earlier, i.e. defined at compile time).
 Can inject services.
 have getConfig(name, key) function.